|Frequently Asked Questions

 archery instructors must be 18 at the start of the summer.
-You may be hired to teach barn programs or back trail rides, to work in the sports program, the arts & crafts program, the and interests that you have, the more likely that we will hire you.
-It also depends to some staff who are under 18.
+You may be hired to teach barn programs or help on trail rides, to work in the sports program, the arts & crafts program, skills and interests that you have, the more likely that we will hire you.
+It also depends to staff who are under 18.
 On occasion we hire 16 and 17-year-olds as junior staff.